zkamvar/user2021/prose.md

 > timing 2021-06-09: ~4.5-5 minutes

 As I mentioned in the beginning of my talk, we are using R for our solution and here's how we got there.

 ### Challenge

-We wanted a general solution where you could take markdown or RMarkdown files, place them in a folder and generate a site without having complicated paths or generated files lying around.
+We wanted a general solution where you could take markdown or RMarkdown files, place them in a folder and generate a Carpentries-style lesson without having complicated paths or generated files lying around.
 The first thing we did was to look at prior art, or, what has been built before.

 It was important that we choose something that was user friendly, easy to install, easily customizable, and had a welcoming community behind it.
 We tried out several static site generators, but the largest barrier for many of these was that they were not easy to install and maintain.